Funding Agency: Interreg Mediterranean program

 Research Team: 15 Partners, from 8 Countries: 6 EU-Med (Spain, France, Italy, Greece, Croatia, Malta) together with Albania, and Belgium

-MPA-Engage stands for Engaging Mediterranean key actors in Ecosystem Approach to manage Marine Protected Areas to face Climate change, and is a network project funded by Interreg Mediterranean programm, and coordinated by Dr. Joaquim Garrabou at the Institute of Marine Science (CSIC) in Barcelona.
-Elena Ojea from Future Oceans Lab, expert in climate change adaptation in socio-ecological systems will be contributing to the project leading the tasks on vulnerability assessment to develop Marine Protect Area (MPA) adaptation plans.
+MPA-Engage stands for Engaging Mediterranean key actors in Ecosystem Approach to manage Marine Protected Areas to face Climate change, and is a network project funded by the EU Interreg-MED program, and coordinated by Dr. Joaquim Garrabou at the Institute of Marine Science (CSIC) in Barcelona.
+The Future Oceans Lab will contribute with our experience in climate change adaptation in socio-ecological systems , and will be leading the development of vulnerability assessments in the Mediterranean Marine Protect Area (MPA).

-The overall objective of MPA-Engage is to support and promote the role of Mediterranean Marine Protected Areas (MPAs) as nature-based solutions for the implementation of Ecosystem Approach to the adaptation and mitigation to ongoing climate change effects.
+The overall objective of the MPA-Engage project is to support and promote the role of Mediterranean MPAs as nature-based solutions for the implementation of adaptation and mitigation actions to confront climate change effects.
+The project will produce adaptation plans for the MPAs and will put the Mediterranean Sea at the forefront of marine conservation in the face of climate change.

 By strengthening the management, networking the MPAs and promoting a Mediterranean Policy Dialogue among the stakeholders, the work will contribute to sustain marine ecosystems.
-Seven MPAs along the Mediterranean including Brijuni, Portofino, Calanque, Zakynthos, Karaburuni, Catalunya and Tavolara Punta Coda Cavallo were chosen to carry out the MPA-ENGAGE project.
-The project builds on the success of the MPA-Adapt project, that you can visit here.
+Seven MPAs along the Mediterranean including Brijuni, Portofino, Calanques, Zakynthos, Karaburuni, Catalunya and Tavolara Punta Coda Cavallo are the pilot areas.
+The project builds on the success of the MPA-Adapt project, that ended in 2019.

 - To improve the knowledge on marine ecosystems and their inter-linkages with human activities to face the impact of climate change.